The 3 Core Functions Of Governance

 Karen has been involved in school governance since 2009 when she was elected a parent governor at her children’s primary school.
 In 2016 she helped lead the School as their Chair of governors through conversion to academy status, where they, and six local primary schools formed Crofty Multi Academy Trust.
 From 2016–2018 she was their Chair of Trustees.
 During this time the Trust grew to a family of nine schools.

-Karen is also an experienced National Leader of Governance.
-In this capacity Karen works with individual school, and Multi Academy Trust Governing Boards, to support and improve their governance.
-In July 2019 Karen was appointed a Trustee of Falmouth Multi Academy Trust.
+Karen was also a National Leader of Governance for four years, working with individual school and Multi Academy Trust Governing Boards, to support and improve their governance.
+During her time in this role in July 2019 Karen was appointed a Trustee of Falmouth Multi Academy Trust.

 Karen is an Independent Member of the Fostering and Permanence Panel for Cornwall and Isles of Scilly Family Placement Service.

 Karen has a BA Hons Degree in Professional Practice in Education and is currently studying part time for a master’s degree in Educational Leadership.
 She has previously worked in a primary school, which she feels helps greatly in understanding the challenges and opportunities which the school faces.